StefanAmur/test/4thDimension.md

 - [x] Description meta tag
 - [x] Title of the page is included
 - [x] Favicon is included
-- [] Responsive meta tag is included - did not see one
+- [x] Responsive meta tag is included
 - [x] Charset is defined
-- [] Author is defined - did not see it in html file
+- [x] Author is defined

 ### Data is the new oil

-- [] Implement (Google) analytics - did not see it
+- [x] Implement (Google) analytics - did not see it

 ### Perform all the tests

-- [x] Lighthouse - not too great results for Mobile: Performance, Accessibility  and SEO | Desktop: Accesibility, SEO
+- [x] Lighthouse - !!not too great results for Mobile: Performance, Accessibility  and SEO | Desktop: Accesibility, SEO
-- [x] W3C validator - validator reports some errors on all pages
+- [x] W3C validator - !!validator reports some errors on all pages

 ### Putting the antics back in semantics (but only for the html)